sinedied/esp-led-timer/README.md

 ### Special commands

-- **Hold button for 5s**: activate WiFi config mode
+- **Hold button for 5s**: enable/disable WiFi AP
 - **Hold button for 10s**: reset all settings and reboot
 - **5x press**: toggle x100 time acceleration (for demo/testing purposes)

-In WiFi config mode, the device will create an access point with the name "Timer" by default.
-Connect to it, and you should be presented with a captive portal to configure the WiFi settings.
+When WiFi is enabled, the device will create an access point with the name "Timer" by default.
+Connect to it, and you should be presented with a captive portal to control and configure the device.

 ## Updating bitmaps